Liverpool Hope Logo Liverpool Hope Logo

 Centre for Culture and Disability Studies (CCDS)

-CCDS is an international research centre based at Liverpool Hope University.
+CCDS is an international research centre based in the School of Education and Social Sciences.
 It hosts and/or endorses a growing array of internationally recognised courses, publications, research projects, events, series, networks, and affiliations.
 The main focus of the Centre for Culture & Disability Studies is on challenging and changing all aspects of dehumanising practice, fully acknowledging the ontology and epistemology of people who are disabled.